 - Six percent experience improvements if treatment starts “after a delay.”

 It is also important to monitor and maintain vision in the unaffected eye.

-Visual loss affects the other eye within days to weeks in 50 percent of people with a diagnosis of GCA.
+Visual loss affects the other eye within days to weeks in

 It is important to see a doctor with any symptoms that could indicate GCA.